 "AAAAAAHHHH!"

-"Oh man, that sounded painful," I said, hopping back and waving at the audience.
+"Oh man, that sounded painful," I said, waving at the audience like I'd just performed a trick.
 "Can we get a medic here?
 Just in case?"

-"You'll pay for that!" he roared, face red with rage.
+"You'll pay for that!" he roared, his face red, holy flames licking his fists.

 "Yeah, yeah," I muttered, rubbing my temples.
 "Cue the righteous fury arc…"

-He launched himself at me again, wings flaring wide.
-But this time, I let him get close—then leapt, twisted mid-air, and landed on his shoulders.
+He launched himself at me, wings spread.
+I let him get close, then twisted mid-air and landed on his shoulders.

-"Say cheese," I said cheerfully—and slammed both my fists into the sides of his head with a frozen burst.
+"Say cheese," I whispered, slamming both fists into his head with frozen bursts.

 "Nope.
 You're grounded now."

-With a heave, I hurled him into the ground, feathers and marble exploding on impact.
+With a heave, I ripped him into the ground.
+Marble cracked, feathers scattered.

-"You know," I mused, standing over him, "you talk a lot of shit for someone with such weak joints."
+"You talk a lot of shit for someone with such weak joints," I said, cracking my knuckles.

-Instead, I stepped onto his back, grabbed both wings at the base, and cracked my neck.
+Then I stepped on his back, grabbed both wings, and pulled.

 "Wait—!"